Top Tips for Denture Care

 Stay on Top of Dental Treatment

-Your dentist will inform you on how often you will need to see them for professional cleans and to help achieve a proper fit.
-If you find your dentures are loose or uncomfortable, seek dental care immediately.
+At Dental O So Gentle, they will inform you how often you will need to see them for professional cleans and to help achieve a proper fit.
+If your dentures are loose or uncomfortable, seek dental care immediately.

 Clean Them Thoroughly